-Jesus explains that what comes out of our mouths comes from the heart and is what defiles us (15:18).
+Jesus next explains that what comes out of our mouths comes from the heart and is what defiles us (15:18).
 All sin begins in our hearts and shows up in our words.
 Defilement is not a matter of what we eat, but a matter of the heart.
-Jesus continues: "For out of the heart come evil thoughts, murder, adultery, sexual immorality, theft, false witness, slander.
-These are what defile a person.
-But to eat with unwashed hands does not defile anyone" (15:19-20).
+Jesus continues: For out of the heart proceed evil thoughts, murders, adulteries, fornications, thefts, false witness, blasphemies: These are the things which defile a man; but to eat with unwashen hands defileth not a man (15:19-20).
 Are you guilty of any of these sins?
-Don't be too quick to answer because our hearts are deceitful and desperately sick (Jer.
+Don't be too quick to answer because our hearts are deceitful and desperately wicked (Jer.
 17:9a-b).